 There are many entry points in Nepal but most of you will take a flight to Kathmandu which is the only entry point for travellers who are entering by air.
-Your expedition will officially begin after flying to Kathmandu where you will be picked up by a Seven Summit Treks representative at the airport, so you need to provide your arrival details in advance.
+Your expedition will officially begin after flying to Kathmandu where you will be picked up by Jason Black Mountaineering representative at the airport, so you need to provide your arrival details in advance.
 And also lets us know if your flight gets delayed right away so we can manage everything accordingly.

 Domestic flights in Nepal are the main intercommunication to reach the region where you are going for your expedition as most of these regions are disconnected by road transport.
 Your flights into the Khumbu and any other region that are mentioned in your trip program will be reserved by us on your behalf.
 Due to the terrain and landscapes of Nepal domestic flights might get caught in weather delays which is why we recommend your return flight back to home be changeable at any time.